mehcode/rn-device-activity/README.md

 import {DeviceEventEmitter} from "react-native";

 function handleResume() {
-  // called on suspend of app
+  // called on resume of app
 }

 function handlePause() {